 The variable SUBTYPE indicates the type of job record - current main (1), current miscellaneous (2), former main (3), former miscellaneous (4), last job outside reference period (5), or retirement job (6).
 When a job is initially reported, MEPS asks for detailed information about any "Current Main Job" and "Current Miscellaneous Job" and basic information about other job types.
 Refer to the questionnaire to see which information was asked for each job type.
-It is important to note that the retirement job classification in the variable SUBTYPE is independent of the retirement response in the variable YLEFT, which relates to the question why a person left a previous job.
+It is important to note that the retirement job classification in the variable SUBTYPE is independent of any retirement response in the following variables: